rafec/nlw-06-valoriza/readme.md

 ### `#Description`

-This project was build following the NLW#06 by Rocketseat, an event where you pick a stack and can develop an entire application together with the experts from Rockerseat and the community of developers, in a matter of days.
+This project was build following the NLW#06 by Rocketseat, an event where you pick a stack and can develop an entire application together with the experts from Rocketseat and the community of developers, in a matter of days.

 This project has the objective of creating something like a virtual mural, for the users to post compliments to the other users.
 This application can be used in a team of developers, with work colleagues, etc.